hashicorp/consul/website/source/intro/getting-started/join.html.markdown

 When starting a Consul agent, it begins without knowledge of any other node, and is an isolated cluster of one.
 To learn about other cluster members, the agent must _join_ an existing cluster.
-To join an existing cluster, only needs to know about a _single_ existing member.
+To join an existing cluster, it only needs to know about a _single_ existing member.
 After it joins, the agent will gossip with this member and quickly discover the other members in the cluster.
 A Consul agent can join any other agent, it doesn't have to be an agent in server mode.